Maider Iglesias-Carrasco (2016-2017)

 Dr. Qi Yin visited the Lizard Lab for three months to analyse data we collected on our earlier trip to China (see lab blog), and to work on a Eulamprus cognition project.
 Qi Yin worked on the amazing Phrynocephalus vlangallifor his PhD, which has some of the most complex and spectacular tail waves imaginable.

-Qi Yin is based at the Chengdu Institute of Biology, Chinese Academy of Sciences.
-Martin and Dan are currently working with Qi Yin on lizard signalling projects in China.
+Qi Yin is based at the Chengdu Institute of Biology, Chinese Academy of Sciences and is a long-term collaborator with the lab.